Connect with others who understand.

 Uncommon but possible side effects for Cabenuva include fatigue, fever, nausea, depression, and muscle or bone pain.
 Liver toxicity (damage to the liver) can occur, especially in people previously diagnosed with hepatitis B or hepatitis C.

-Rare but serious side effects for Apretude include the risk of drug resistance when it’s used for HIV-1 PrEP by someone with an undiagnosed HIV-1 infection.
+Rare but serious side effects of Apretude include the risk of drug resistance when it’s used for HIV-1 PrEP by someone with an undiagnosed HIV-1 infection.
 Other side effects listed on the drug’s label include gas, stomach pain, vomiting, muscle pain, decreased appetite, depression, drowsiness, back pain, and upper respiratory tract infection.

 Sunlenca’s prescribing information warns that the drug could remain in a person’s system for 12 months or longer, potentially affecting how the body absorbs and processes other drugs.
 As with any new medication, a doctor or pharmacist would need to check for any drug interactions.